 - Establish ground rules for sharing sensitive information.

-- Conduct risk assessments to identify privacy weak points.
+- Conduct risk assessments to identify potential privacy vulnerabilities.

 - Create protocols for employee and vendor communications.